komalsibraan/komalsibraan/README.md

 - 👀 I’m passionate about Web Development
 - 🌱 I’m currently learning full stack Web Development
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me ...
+- 📫 How to reach me ...komalkri2967@gmail.com
+💬 Ask me about HTML5, CSS, C programming, JS

 <!---
 komalsibraan/komalsibraan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.